My employee's case received a tentative nonconfirmation (TNC). What does this case result mean?

-A TNC case result means that the information an employer entered into E-Verify from an employee’s Form I-9 does not match Social Security Administration (SSA) records and/or Department of Homeland Security (DHS), and needs to be resolved.
+A TNC case result means that the information an employer entered into E-Verify from an employee’s Form I-9 does not match Social Security Administration (SSA) and/or Department of Homeland Security (DHS) records, and needs to be resolved.

 The agency associated with the mismatch is indicated when E-Verify provides the TNC result.
 An SSA TNC means that the information entered into E-Verify does not match SSA records.
-A DHS TNC means that the information entered into E-Verify does not match records available to DHS.
+A DHS TNC means that the information entered into E-Verify does not match DHS records.

 The employer must:

-- Print the English or Spanish version of the Further Action Notice from E-Verify
+- Print the English version of the TNC notice from E-Verify

 - Inform the employee of the TNC result, in private

-- Allow the employee the option to contest the TNC
+- Allow the employee the option to contest the TNC, and

-- Print and provide the employee with the Referral Date Confirmation if he or she decides to contest.
+- Print and provide the employee with the English version of the referral letter for the agency associated with the mismatch, if he or she decides to contest.

 The employee then has eight federal government workdays to contact that agency to resolve the mismatch.
 The employee continues to work while resolving the mismatch.
-For more information, review the E-Verify User Manuals.
+For more information, see the E-Verify user manuals.